digital-asset/daml-platform-observability-example/README.md

 ⚠️ **Digital Asset internal only**

-* Make sure your the Docker daemon is logged in to `digitalasset-docker.jfrog.io`:
+* Make sure the Docker daemon is logged in to `digitalasset-docker.jfrog.io`:

     ```sh
     docker login digitalasset-docker.jfrog.io -u <your-username>